NIH Grants Policy Statement

 All CDA applications will undergo peer review as noted in The Peer Review Process in Part I; however, the actual review criteria and other review considerations are different as described herein.

-Reviewers should provide their assessment of the likelihood for the candidate to maintain a strong research program, taking into consideration the criteria below in determining the overall impact score.
+Reviewers should provide their assessment of the likelihood for the candidate to develop and/or maintain a strong research program, taking into consideration the criteria below in determining the overall impact score.

 These criteria are listed in logical order and not in order of priority.
 Since the specifics for each of these criteria can vary for the various CDA programs, the review criteria are described in detail in the FOA.
 Note that different ICs may employ additional review criteria.